moq-wg/moq-transport/draft-lcurley-warp.md

 This creates hard and soft dependencies that need to be respected by the transport.
 See the appendex for an overview of media encoding ({{appendix.encoding}}).

-A segment MAY depend on any number of other segments.
+An object MAY depend on any number of other objects.
-The encoder MUST indicate these dependecies on the wire via the SEGMENT header ({{segment}}).
+The encoder MUST indicate these dependecies on the wire via the OBJECT header ({{object}}).

-The sender SHOULD NOT use this list of dependencies to determine which segment to transmit next.
+The sender SHOULD NOT use this list of dependencies to determine which object to transmit next.
 The sender SHOULD use the delivery order instead, which MUST respect dependencies.

-The decoder SHOULD process segments according to their dependencies.
+The decoder SHOULD process object according to their dependencies.
-This means buffering a segment until the relevent timestamps have been processed in all dependencies.
+This means buffering a object until the relevent timestamps have been processed in all dependencies.
 A decoder MAY drop dependencies at the risk of producing decoding errors and artifacts.

 ## Decoder
-The decoder will receive multiple segments in parallel and out of order.
+The decoder will receive multiple objects in parallel and out of order.

-Segments arrive in delivery order, but media usually needs to be processed in decode order.
+Objects arrive in delivery order, but media usually needs to be processed in decode order.
-The decoder SHOULD use a buffer to reassmble segments into decode order and it SHOULD skip segments after a configurable duration.
+The decoder SHOULD use a buffer to reassmble objects into decode order and it SHOULD skip objects after a configurable duration.
-The amount of time the decoder is willing to wait for a segment (buffer duration) is what ultimately determines the end-to-end latency.
+The amount of time the decoder is willing to wait for an object (buffer duration) is what ultimately determines the end-to-end latency.

-Segments MUST synchronize frames within and between tracks using presentation timestamps within the container.
+Objects MUST synchronize frames within and between tracks using presentation timestamps within the container.
-Segments are NOT REQUIRED to be aligned and the decoder MUST be prepared to skip over any gaps.
+Objects are NOT REQUIRED to be aligned and the decoder MUST be prepared to skip over any gaps.

 # QUIC